hanatos/vkdt/readme.md

 and we may link to some others, too.

 ## dependencies
-- vulkan, glslangValidator (libvulkan-dev, glslang-tools, or use the sdk)
+* vulkan, glslangValidator (libvulkan-dev, glslang-tools, or use the sdk)
-- glfw (libglfw3-dev)
+* glfw (libglfw3-dev)
-- submodule imgui
+* submodule imgui
-- submodule rawspeed (pulls in pugixml, stdc++, zlib, jpeg, libomp-dev)
+* submodule rawspeed (deponds on pugixml, stdc++, zlib, jpeg, libomp-dev)
-- libjpeg
+* libjpeg
-- build: make
+* build: make

 optional (configure in `bin/config.mk`):
-- freetype (libfreetype-dev)
+* freetype (libfreetype-dev)
-- exiv2 (libexiv2-dev)
+* exiv2 (libexiv2-dev)

 ## faq
-* can i run my super long running kernel without timeout? if you're using your only GPU in the system, you'll need to run without xorg, straight from a tty console. this means you'll only be able to use the command line interface ```vkdt-cli```. we force a timeout, too, but it's something like 16 minutes. let us know if you run into this..
+* can i run my super long running kernel without timeout? if you're using your only gpu in the system, you'll need to run without xorg, straight from a tty console. this means you'll only be able to use the command line interface `vkdt-cli`. we force a timeout, too, but it's something like 16 minutes. let us know if you run into this..